 Guide to Safety and Tactical Glasses: Features to Look for

 When it comes to safety glasses, the ones you can purchase without a prescription can offer good protection for your eyes if you don’t wear glasses or use contact lenses.

 These glasses usually wrap around the eyes and create a shield against elements.
 To ensure maximum protection, you should choose glasses with polycarbonate lenses, which is the strongest lens material available.

 Frames designed for safety and tactical purposes have several important features, with the most critical being an ANSI Z87 safety rating.
 You should never purchase glasses without this rating.

 Sometimes, these frames may have padding around the eyes to cushion the frame against impact, or they may have soft silicon pads around the nose to keep the frame in place.

 Frames are created from various materials, such as titanium, plastic, metals and polycarbonate.

 Lenses for Safety and Tactical Glasses

-Polycarbonate lenses are extremely resistant to impact, and also give a lot of “bounce back” and “blow back” protection.
-However, there are other materials for safety lenses that are alternatives to polycarbonate that can be made to meet safety thickness requirements.
+Polycarbonate lenses offer "bounce back" and "blow back" protection.
+They’re also highly resistant to impact.
+However, other materials for safety lenses can also meet thickness requirements.